ysyk2021/the-power-of-gratitude-in-the-workplace-cultivating-an-attitude-of-gratitude-for-a-more-positive/src/chapter-5-1.md

-Using Gratitude to Enhance Relationships - Developing Strategies for Using Gratitude to Enhance Workplace Relationships
+Developing Strategies for Using Gratitude to Enhance Workplace Relationships
 ==================================================================================================================================

 Gratitude is a powerful emotion that can help to strengthen relationships and build trust in the workplace.
 By expressing appreciation for the contributions of others, individuals can create a more positive and supportive work environment.
 In this chapter, we'll explore some effective strategies for using gratitude to enhance workplace relationships.